STING COPPER PROJECT

 • Over 10 government documented Mineral occurrences on property.

-• The Jumbo occurrence is the most significant with channel samples assaying 14% Cu over3 meters and 9.3% Cu over 10 meters.
+• The Jumbo occurrence is the most significant with channel samples assaying 14% Cu over 3 meters and 9.3% Cu over 10 meters.

 Click image to enlarge.